Germany Bike Tours

 An Unforgettable Experience

 This area is one of the most beautiful locations in Germany and Europe.
 Our unique itinerary has been designed so that you will get the most out of your trip.
 We arrange all of the trip logistics including bike rentals (21 speed hybrid bikes), hotels, and even transport your luggage between towns so you just bike with the essentials for that day.
 One of our leaders is German and can assist with language barriers and can help with any special arrangements.
 The camaraderie that you experience with the other cyclists, facilitated by the group leaders that have years of experience providing high quality trips, will make the journey even more enjoyable.

 This is the general itinerary that is used for the trip.
-Itineraries are subject to change based on weather and other circumstances.
-Please click on each day to discover details on Carpe Mundo’s Germany Biking Trip.
+Itineraries are subject to change based on weather, group preferences, and other circumstances.
+Click on each day to discover a more detailed description of the itinerary.

 Cologne is easily accessible from either the Cologne/Bonn or Dusseldorf airports, and has easy train connections from several other European cities such as Brussels and Amsterdam.
 Cologne is a great city to explore and is dominated by its cathedral, Kölner Dom.
 This world-famous cathedral is the largest in Germany and dates back to 1248!
 There are several worthwhile museums to visit, or you can explore the city and take a walk through the parks or along the riverfront.
 There are plenty of great restaurants and breweries where you can try the local Rhineland cuisine and some of the beer that Germany is famous for!